-For five decades, our volunteer-run organization has been defending the Lost Sierra to ensure that our untamed nature and remote places stay forever wild.
+For five decades, our volunteer or member-run organization has been defending the Sierra-Cascades to ensure that our untamed nature and remote places stay forever wild.

 In 1970, Wilbur Vaughn organized a group who would become Friends of Plumas Wilderness after a logger accidentally dropped a tree on an occupied vehicle.
 This incident brought attention to the Forest Service’s plans to log primary forests above Vaughn’s beloved Bucks Lake.
 Vaughn and others founded Friends of Plumas Wilderness in 1974 and worked with partner organizations to gain Congressional designation of the Bucks Lake Wilderness in 1984.

 Today, we continue to rely on dedicated volunteers who collaborate with local, regional, and national partners to protect and maintain the wild places of our region.
 We take the long view—we want future generations to have wild places where they can find refuge and connect with nature.

 It’s because of the support of friends like you that we can protect the places we love.

 Darrel Jury · President

 Darrel has always been drawn to wild things and free-spirited people.
 These attractions and youthful wanderlust led him on a decades-long ramble around the Western U.S. Darrel and Darla crossed paths in Colorado and their lives have remained entwined for over thirty years.
 They have taken root not far from where Darrel was raised.
 In retirement, Darrel aspires to follow the advice of Ed Abbey to be “a reluctant enthusiast, a part-time crusader, a half-hearted fanatic” dedicated to realizing the vision of E.O.
 Wilson to conserve Half Earth for species other than our own.